 “Up front, Nissan’s ergonomically designed seats are comfortable for long hauls and supportive for most body types.
 Only the broadest shoulders will search for more support, and thick torsos will need just a little more side bolstering.” – The Car Connection

 The interior design is simplistic, yet it’s very pleasing to the eye.
 All controls have been very neatly laid out.
 The 8-inch floating infotainment system sits atop the AC vents and it looks sleek and smart.
 The climate controls have a dedicated panel to them which also look very neat.
 In between, there’s a wraparound plastic trim on the dashboard that has been simulated to look like wood and it looks rather good.

-Quality of materials used are good but fit and finish at all places are not so good as some panels feel flimsy in terms of fit.
-The steering is thin with a flat bottom and houses several control for various things.
+Quality of materials used is good but fit and finish at all places are not so good as some panels feel flimsy in terms of fit.
+The steering is thin with a flat bottom and houses numerous control for various things.
 There’s a 7-inch information display in between the analog dials in the instrument cluster which is also very attractive.
-The gear shifter is normal lever – thankfully so, instead buttons and dials – and there are cup holder beside it.
-It’s a very pleasing cabin to be in which has been designed very aesthically.
+The gear shifter is normal lever – thankfully so, instead of buttons and dials – and there is cup holder beside it.
+It’s a very pleasing cabin to be in which has been designed very aesthetically.

 Front (Head/Shoulder/Leg) (In.)